RBEGamer/AtomicChess/src/src_buildroot/README.md

 #### MISC PACKAGES

-In the development phase its useful to install some other software packages to the target system:
+* `Target Pacakges -> Libraries -> Networking -> zeromq`, enable zeromq messaging library to use the ZeroMQ protocol.
+(GUI communication)
 * `Target Packages -> Text editors -> nano`, install a simple text editor
 * `Target Packages -> Networking Applications -> rsync`, proves simple file sync (also used by QT if avariable).
-* `Target Packages -> System Tools -> htop`, a better taskmanager as the top application

 There are some more applications and libraries for development and testing installed, but the system is working with these mentioned above.